loda-lang/loda-cpp/README.md

 Usage: loda <command> <options>

 Core Commands:
-  evaluate <program>  Evaluate a program to an integer sequence (see -t,-b,-s) export   <program>  Export a program print result (see -o) optimize <program>  Optimize a program and print it minimize <program>  Minimize a program and print it (see -t) profile  <program>  Measure program evaluation time (see -t) unfold   <program>  Unfold the first seq operation of a program
+  evaluate  <program>  Evaluate a program to an integer sequence (see -t,-b,-s) export    <program>  Export a program print result (see -o) optimize  <program>  Optimize a program and print it minimize  <program>  Minimize a program and print it (see -t) profile   <program>  Measure program evaluation time (see -t) fold <program> <id>  Fold a subprogram given by ID into a seq operation unfold    <program>  Unfold the first seq operation of a program

 OEIS Commands:
   mine                 Mine programs for OEIS sequences (see -i,-p,-P,-H) check  <program>     Check a program for an OEIS sequence (see -b) mutate <program>     Mutate a program and mine for OEIS sequences submit <file> [id]   Submit a program for an OEIS sequence

 Admin Commands:
   setup                Run interactive setup to configure LODA update               Run non-interactive update of LODA and its data

 Targets:
   <file>               Path to a LODA file (file extension: *.asm)
   <id>                 ID of an OEIS integer sequence (example: A000045)
   <program>            Either an <file> or an <id>

 Options:
-  -t <number>         Number of sequence terms (default: 10) -b                  Print result in b-file format from offset 0 -B <number>         Print result in b-file format from a custom offset -o <string>         Export format (formula,loda,pari) -d                  Export with dependencies to other programs -s                  Evaluate program to number of execution steps -c <number>         Maximum number of interpreter cycles (no limit: -1) -m <number>         Maximum number of used memory cells (no limit: -1) -z <number>         Maximum evaluation time in seconds (no limit: -1) -l <string>         Log level (values: debug,info,warn,error,alert) -i <string>         Name of miner configuration from miners.json -p                  Parallel mining using default number of instances -P <number>         Parallel mining using custom number of instances -H <number>         Number of mining hours (default: unlimited)
+  -t <number>          Number of sequence terms (default: 8) -b                   Print result in b-file format from offset 0 -B <number>          Print result in b-file format from a custom offset -o <string>          Export format (formula,loda,pari) -d                   Export with dependencies to other programs -s                   Evaluate program to number of execution steps -c <number>          Maximum number of interpreter cycles (no limit: -1) -m <number>          Maximum number of used memory cells (no limit: -1) -z <number>          Maximum evaluation time in seconds (no limit: -1) -l <string>          Log level (values: debug,info,warn,error,alert) -i <string>          Name of miner configuration from miners.json -p                   Parallel mining using default number of instances -P <number>          Parallel mining using custom number of instances -H <number>          Number of mining hours (default: unlimited)
 ```

 ### Core Commands